AmitabhaR/Heavy-Engine/README.md

 # Other Options
 In the pre-compiled folder , we have compiled and given you the latest build .
 You can download that if you don't want to re-compile the engine.

+# Protection
+For protection from decompilation , you can use Esiriz .NET Reactor for encryting / encoding the source code .
+This is only for official purposes only.

 Release Version : 2.0 Beta 1.0

 #### 															Reo Studio 2014 - 2015